 Yes.
 The encouragement to participate in teams is so that no one person is responsible for the institutional knowledge or deliverable development at your current institution.

 Absolutely!
 The more participants from one institution/organization, the better!
-Please ensure that the person submitting the application includes all partner names/emails,to ensure they receive prep packets and future correspondence, if selected.
+Please ensure that the person submitting the application includes all names/emails that are part of the team,to ensure they receive prep packets and future correspondence, if selected.
+However, additional applicants who were not included on that team application must apply separately for consideration.
+We will not add participants following the application close date.

 The application allows the first team member to list all other participants, so only one submission is required.
-Please make sure that whoever submits the application includes all team members.
+Please make sure that the submitter includes all team members.
 Should someone be interested after submission of a team application, then they should submit a separate application by the deadline.

 Absolutely!
 We have several Fellows from outside of the U.S.